zackjd/simple-openvpn-server/readme.md

 ## Managing Profiles

-1. Once the script is complete, point your browser to **https://[your host or IP]/**, where your host or IP is the host name or IP addressed for the VPN.
+1. Once the script is complete, point your browser to **https://[your host or IP]/**, where your host or IP is the host name or IP addressed for the VPN (10.0.0.6).
 You may get an error about the site not being secure even though you are using https.
 This is because the site is using a self-esigned certificate.
 Simply ignore the warning.

 1. Logon to the admin site.
 Use **admin** for the username and the password used for the **adminpassword** option when the installer was run.
 If you did not supply one, use **password**.